-Plastic materials facilitate the development of medical devices and breakthroughs in manufacturing.
-Compared with other materials, plastic materials are light in weight, low cost, easy to process, elastic and non-ferrous properties (providing safety for MRI irradiation), and excellent biocompatibility, medical polymers have been widely used in medical design.
+Plastic materials have helped to facilitate the development of medical devices and have allowed for many breakthroughs in manufacturing.
+Compared with other materials, plastic materials are light in weight, low cost, easy to process, elastic and non-ferrous (providing safety for MRI irradiation), and have excellent biocompatibility.
 These advantages make it easier to develop next-generation implants, disposable single-use devices, packaging technologies, and the like.
 Global demand for medical polymers has reached nearly 5 million metric tons and is expected to continue to grow and exceed 7 million metric tons.

-What is the Development Advantage of Medical Plastics?
+What are the Development Advantages of Medical Plastics?

-- The cost is low, it can be reused without sterilization, and it is suitable to produce disposable medical devices.
+- The costs are low, they can be reused without sterilization, and they are suitable for use in disposable medical devices.

-- The processing is simple, and its plasticity can be used to process into a variety of useful structures, while it is difficult to manufacture products with complex structures from metal and glass.
+- Their processing is simple, and because of their plasticity, they can be processed into a variety of useful structures that are difficult to manufacture from metal, glass, or other materials.

-- Tough and elastic, not as easily broken as glass.
+- They are tough and elastic so are not as easily broken as glass.

-- It has good chemical inertness and biological safety.
+- They have good chemical inertness and biological safety.

 Characteristics of Research and Development and Selection of Plastic Materials:

 The demand for plastic materials is slowly increasing in medical products.
-In the future, when choosing plastic materials to design medical materials, there are several important considerations in the design and selection of medical materials:
+In the future, when choosing plastic materials to design medical materials, there are several important things that need to be taken into consideration when designing and selecting medical materials:

-- Plastic material resistant to chemical cleaning agents to enhance the service life in the hospital:
+- The plastic material should be resistant to chemical cleaning agents for enhanced service life in the hospital:

-Even though hospitals have done their best to reduce the risk of nosocomial infection, nosocomial infection is still high risk and needs to be treated with caution throughout the hospital.
-To combat nosocomial infections, in addition to using copper metal surface materials, it is more common for hospitals to strengthen the use of disinfectants to clean the surfaces of equipment and equipment.
-But over time, if the plastic is not strong enough, these devices may begin to corrode, crack, discolor, and even structurally brittle, posing a danger.
+Even though hospitals do their best to reduce the risk of nosocomial (health-care associated) infection, nosocomial infection is still a high risk and needs to be treated with caution throughout the hospital.
+To combat nosocomial infections, in addition to using copper metal surface materials, it is common for hospitals to use disinfectants to clean the surfaces of instruments and equipment.
+But over time, if the plastic is not strong enough, these devices may begin to corrode, crack, discolor, and become structurally brittle, posing a danger.

-In the design of medical equipment, new medical plastic materials have replaced the metal products of the past.
-Many engineering plastics perform like metals, have the same tensile strength, but are lighter, cheaper, more flexible, and easier to manufacture.
-The lightweight plastic product, combined with the ergonomic design the product, makes long surgical procedures easier.
+In the design of medical equipment, new medical plastic materials have replaced the metals used in products of the past.
+Many engineering plastics perform like metals and have the same tensile strength, but are lighter, cheaper, more flexible, and easier to manufacture.
+Lightweight plastic products, combined with the ergonomic designs of the products, make long surgical procedures easier.
 Also, plastic injection molding is much cheaper than metal manufacturing.